Skip to main content

 • not registering should still allow access to content

-• continuing without registering personally identifiable information should still allow personalisation
+• continuing without registering personally identifiable information should still allow personalization

-• If you provide a registration form, or require PII, some organisations may request you to disable this for all of their users
+• If you provide a registration form, or require PII, some organizations may request you to disable this for all of their users

 Logout functionality